arkatebi/OpenWorld-problem/README.md

 ## Gene Annotations with EXP in UniProtKB/SwissProt
-* How many genes for each species in the UniProtKB/SwissProt whose annotations have experimental validations?
+* Creates a table to gene count for each species in the UniProtKB/SwissProt whose annotations have experimental validations.
+* Creates a graph for gene count for each speceis.

 #### Some informative sites